Kraftland/portable/README.md

 4. Some applications directly calling the open file portal or `FileManager1` will not be path-translated by portable, resulting in broken open function.
 5. On KDE Plasma window grouping may not work properly unless your desktop file name exactly matches certain arguments.
 6. The USB Portal is not fully tested, it may fail on some devices.
+7. Due to some desktop portal implementations being insecure, some features will only be available on GNOME
+    - The Screenshot and Global Shortcuts portal is only available on GNOME

 Discuss Development at [#portable-dev:matrix.org](https://matrix.to/#/#portable-dev:matrix.org)